magento/knowledge-base/src/How to/General/Bootstrap Magento 2 in a sandbox script.md

 labels: Magento Commerce Cloud,Magento Commerce,Magento,bootstrap,2.x.x,how to,sandbox
 ---

-<p>To initialize a Magento 2 application in a sample sandbox script, execute the following script from the Magento root directory:</p>
+To initialize a Magento 2 application in a sample sandbox script, execute the following script from the Magento root directory:

 <pre><code class="language-php">&lt;?php

 error_reporting(E_ALL | E_STRICT);